 The typical internal monologue when you don’t have dinner plans and don’t want to cook usually plays out like this: I want something easy.
 And fast.
 And delicious.
 But also kind of healthy?
 And maybe with a side of mac and cheese?
 Purbird is the ideal delivery or super casual eat-in joint because it delivers on all fronts.
 The thing here is perfect, juicy grilled chicken and awesome sides.
 And possibly the best mac and cheese in the city.

-Apologies to all the muffin lovers out there, but they’ve never really been our thing.
-Generally we’d take a bagel or a cinnamon roll or a croissant over a muffin any day.
+Generally, we’d take a bagel or a cinnamon roll or a croissant over a muffin any day.
 But not Blue Sky Bakery muffins.
 These things are unbelievably good, stuffed with amazing fruits, and never too sugary or sweet.
 Get there early - they close at 2pm and the best muffins sell out by late morning.

 If you don’t want to deal with the hour wait at Al Di La, Convivium is a great consolation.
 Though from the outside it might look like a weird antiques shop, the interior is quite pleasant, and the rustic Mediterranean-tinged Italian food is very good.
 Best seats in the house are on the back indoor/outdoor patio.

 Cafe Regular feels stuck in a long-gone time and place where people congregated over coffee to discuss important intellectual matters.
 There’s a definite coffeehouse culture here, with people posting up on the chairs inside and out front on the sidewalk, newspapers and cappuccinos in hand.
 For that reason, and the excellent cold brew, this is our favorite coffee shop in Park Slope.

 Park Slope has it all, and excellent Ethiopian food is no exception.
 The combo platters are the best way to try everything Ghenet has to offer.